Dynatrace/Dynatrace-AppMon-Server-Ansible/README.md

 - [Ansible Galaxy](https://galaxy.ansible.com/list#/roles/2623)
 - [GitHub](https://github.com/Dynatrace/Dynatrace-Server-Ansible)

-## Requirements
+## Description

-Download the Dynatrace (full) installer from [downloads.dynatrace.com](downloads.dynatrace.com) and place the artifact as ```dynatrace.jar``` in the role's ```files/linux``` directory from where it will be picked up during the automated installation.
-Alternatively, you can make the Dynatrace installer available at an HTTP, HTTPS or FTP resource and point the installation script to the right location, see below.
+This role downloads and installs the most recent version of the Dynatrace Server from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
+The default download link can be overridden via the `dynatrace_server_linux_installer_file_url` attribute.
+Alternatively, you can place the installer artifact as `dynatrace.jar` in the role's `files` directory from where it will be picked up during the installation.
+Please refer to `defaults/main.yml` for a list of supported attributes.

 ## Optional

-- Download a Dynatrace Fixpack from [downloads.dynatrace.com](downloads.dynatrace.com) and place the artifact as ```dynatrace-fixpack.dtf``` in the role's ```files``` directory.
-Alternatively, you can make the Dynatrace Fixpack available at an HTTP, HTTPS or FTP resource and point the installation script to the right location, see below.
+- Download a Dynatrace Update from [downloads.dynatracesaas.com](downloads.dynatracesaas.com) and place the artifact as ```dynatrace-update.dtf``` in the role's ```files``` directory from where it will be picked up during the installation.
+Alternatively, you can make the Dynatrace Update available at an HTTP, HTTPS or FTP resource and point the installation script to the right location via the `dynatrace_server_update_file_url` attribute, see below.
-- Place the Dynatrace License as ```dynatrace-license.key``` in the role's ```files``` directory.
-Alternatively, you can make the Dynatrace License available at an HTTP, HTTPS or FTP resource and point the installation script to the right location, see below. **You can obtain a free trial license for Dynatrace from [bit.ly/dttrial](http://bit.ly/dttrial).**
+- Place the Dynatrace License as ```dynatrace-license.key``` in the role's ```files``` directory from where it will be picked up during the installation.
+Alternatively, you can make the Dynatrace License available at an HTTP, HTTPS or FTP resource and point the installation script to the right location via the `dynatrace_server_license_file_url` attribute, see below.

 ## Role Variables